-- 2.3.1.7: Services Provided.
-The Contractor shall document the types of supportive services provided under the Contractor's program and the amounts spent on those services.
-The Contractor shall keep documentation that the records were reviewed at least annually and that the service package offered to program participants was adjusted as necessary. - 2.4.
-The Contractor shall maintain records that document compliance with: - 2.4.1.
-The Organizational conflict-of-interest requirements in 24 CFR 578.95(c); - 2.4.2.
-The Continuum of Care Board conflict-of-interest requirements in 24 CFR 578.95(b); and - 2.4.3.
+- 2.4.2.
+The Continuum of Care Board conflict-of-interest requirements in 24 CFR 578.95(b). - 2.4.3.
 The Other Conflicts requirements in 24 CFR 578.95(d). - 2.5.
 The Contractor shall develop, implement and retain a copy of the personal conflict-of-interest policy that complies with the requirements in 24 CFR 578.95, including records supporting any exceptions to the personal conflict-of-interest prohibitions. - 2.6.
 The Contractor shall comply and retain documentation of compliance with: - 2.6.1.
-The Homeless Participation requirements in accordance with 24 CFR 578.75(g); - 2.6.2.
-The Faith-based Activities requirements in accordance with 24 CFR 578.87(b); - 2.6.3.
-Affirmatively Furthering Fair Housing by maintaining copies of all marketing, outreach, and other materials used to inform eligible persons of the program in accordance with 24 CFR 578.93(c); - 2.6.4.
-Other Federal Requirements in 24 CFR 578.99, as applicable; - 2.6.5.
+The Homeless Participation requirements in accordance with 24 CFR 578.75(g). - 2.6.2.
+The Faith-based Activities requirements in accordance with 24 CFR 578.87(b). - 2.6.3.
+Affirmatively Furthering Fair Housing by maintaining copies of all marketing, outreach, and other materials used to inform eligible persons of the program in accordance with 24 CFR 578.93(c). - 2.6.4.
+Other Federal Requirements in 24 CFR 578.99, as applicable. - 2.6.5.
 Other Records Specified by HUD.
-The Contractor must keep other records as specified by HUD; and - 2.6.6.
-Procurement Requirements in 24 CFR 85.36 and 24 CFR part 84. - 2.7.
+The Contractor must keep other records as specified by HUD. - 2.6.6.
+The Contractor must retain copies of all procurement contracts and documentation of compliance with the Procurement Requirements in 24 CFR 85.36 and 24 CFR part 84. - 2.7.
 Confidentiality.
-In addition to meeting specific confidentiality and security requirements for HMIS data (76 FR 76917), the Contractor shall develop and implement written procedures to ensure: - 2.7.1.
-All records containing protected identifying information of any individual or family who applies for and/or receives Continuum of Care assistance shall be kept secure and confidential; - 2.7:2.
-The address or location of any family violence project assisted with Continuum of Care funds are not to be made public, except with written authorization of the person responsible for the operation of the project; and - 2.7.3.
-The address or location of any housing of a program participant will not be made public, except as provided under a preexisting privacy policy of the recipient or subrecipient and consistent with State and local laws regarding privacy and obligations of confidentiality. - 2.8.
+In addition to meeting the specific confidentiality and security requirements for HMIS data (76 FR 76917), the Contractor shall develop and implement written procedures to ensure: - 2.7.1.
+All records containing protected identifying information of any individual or family who applies for and/or receives Continuum of Care assistance shall be kept secure and confidential as required by this Agreement and state and federal laws and regulations; - 2.7.2.
+The address or location of any family violence project assisted with Continuum of Care funds shall not be made public, except with written authorization of the person responsible for the operation of the project; and - 2.7.3.
+The address or location of any housing of a program participant will not be made public, except as provided under a preexisting privacy policy of the recipient or subrecipient and consistent with State and local laws regarding privacy and obligations of confidentiality; - 2.8.
 Period of Record Retention.
 The Contractor shall ensure all records, originals or copies made by microfilming, photocopying, or other similar methods, pertaining to Continuum of Care funds are retained for five (5) years following the Contract Completion Date and receipt of final payment by the Contractor unless records are otherwise required to be maintained for a period in excess of the five (5) year period according to state or federal law or regulation.